emmyobonyo/leaderboard/README.md

 ![Mobile](./mobile.png)
 ![Medium and Large Screens](./medium-to-large.png)

-Additional description about the project and its features.
+- A User can add scores to the API.
+- A User can pull scores from the API using the ```Refresh``` button.

 ## Built With

-- HTML, CSS
+- HTML, CSS, Javascript

 <!-- ## Live Demo